PUTTING KIDS FIRST

 For decades, student outcomes had lagged far behind national averages and Chicago families demanded change.
 To meet the needs of students and parents, we invested $100 million to support 81 new, innovative public schools which spurred an era of dramatic improvement.

-Since the introduction of choice, graduation rates in Chicago increased over 30 percentage points; ACT scores increased nearly two points; and reading and math scores in elementary schools improved at rates that rank in the top of urban districts nationally.
+Today, graduation rates are at an all-time high of 78%.
+Since our initial efforts, college readiness scores have increased significantly, and reading and math scores in elementary schools improved at rates that rank in the top of urban districts nationally.

 To achieve our vision—world-class education for every student in every neighborhood—we had to focus on changing the dynamic around education reform in Chicago and fully engage those closest to the challenges.